 In November 2016, Massachusetts voters approved Question 4, the initiative to legalize the recreational use of cannabis for adults 21 years of age and older.
 In December 2016, the Massachusetts state legislature voted to delay sales of recreational cannabis for six months.
 Originally, licensing for cannabis shops was set to begin in January 2018, but the delay moved the date and first retail cannabis business opened in Massachusetts in November 2018.

-Under the new law, recreational marijuana will be taxed 17 to 20 percent.
-The baseline tax is 17 percent, which is determined from a combination of a 6.25 percent sales tax and a 10.75 percent special excise tax on adult use.
-But cities and towns can choose to add a three percent tax on top of the 17 percent, tallying up to a 20 percent tax on retail cannabis.
-Medical cannabis would not be subject to the tax.
+Under the new law, recreational cannabis is taxed 17 to 20%.
+The baseline tax is 17%, which is determined from a combination of a 6.25% sales tax and a 10.75% special excise tax on adult use.
+Cities and towns can choose to add a 3% tax on top of the 17%, tallying up to a 20% tax on retail cannabis.

 In September 2019, the Cannabis Control Commission approved new regulations for Massachusetts cannabis market, adult and medical use of cannabis programs that introduce new license types – cannabis cafes and home delivery.